jppmatos/DelDupVal_ML/README.md

-# DDval_ML
+# DelDupVal_ML
-DDval_ML is a ML tool for validation of pos-mapping deletions and duplications copy number variations (CNVs) sequenced with large-insert genomic sequencing libraries that could been mislabeled as an actual CNV due to possible artifacts.
+DelDupVal_ML is a ML tool for validation of pos-mapping deletions and duplications copy number variations (CNVs) sequenced with large-insert genomic sequencing libraries that could been mislabeled as an actual CNV due to possible artifacts.

 ## How it works?
 DDval_ML makes use of clusters of identified improper read-pairs to define a flanking region of the CNV it self (Figure 1), then genomic information is overlaped against the flacking regions of it is provided enough information to chracterize the CNV.